 Posted On August 3, 2022 Consumer Privacy & Data Breaches

 If you received a data breach notification, it is essential you understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the WSRP data breach on behalf of people whose information was exposed.
-As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Wisan Smith Racker & Prescott.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the Aria data breach on behalf of people whose information was exposed.
+As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from RetireOne, Inc.

-Upon discovering that client data was accessible to an unauthorized party, WSRP, LLC then reviewed the affected files to determine what information was compromised and which consumers were impacted.
-While the breached information varies depending on the individual, it may include your name, Social Security number, driver’s license or state identification card number, passport number, military identification number, government-issued identification number, financial account information, date of birth, electronic signature, medical information, and health insurance information.
+Upon discovering that sensitive consumer data was accessible to an unauthorized party, Aria Retirement Solutions then reviewed the affected files to determine exactly what information was compromised.
+While the breached information varies depending on the individual, it may include your name, Social Security number, driver’s license number, date of birth and financial account information.

-On July 29, 2022, WSRP, LLC sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.
+On July 29, 2022, Aria Retirement Solutions sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.

-Below is a copy of the initial data breach letter issued by Wisan Smith Racker & Prescott (the actual notice sent to consumers can be found here):
+Below is a copy of the initial data breach letter issued by RetireOne, Inc. (the actual notice sent to consumers can be found here):

-WSRP, LLC (“WSRP”) is writing to notify you of an incident that may affect the privacy of some of your information.
-We are providing you with information regarding the incident, our response to it, and resources available to you to help better protect your information, should you feel it appropriate to do so.
+Aria Retirement Solutions, Inc. (“Aria”) is sending you this letter to inform you of an incident that may affect the security of some of your personal information.
+This notice provides information about the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.